By Allen Rowe – Northern Nevada Coin ……

-Hoarding gold is part of life for more than many think.
-Recently in our local news was an unassuming man who passed away with over seven million dollars worth of gold coins in his house.
-In this case the gold was stored in ammo cans stashed in various places around the house, but over the years we have been involved in many strange deals like this one.
+Hoarding gold is part of life for more of us than many people think.
+A while back in our local news was an unassuming man who passed away with over seven million dollars worth of gold coins in his house.
+In this case, the gold was stored in ammo cans stashed in various places around the house, but over the years we have been involved in many strange deals like this one.

-Hoarding is not uncommon and stories like these are seen regularly.
-Most are not as sensational as the seven million recently found, but if you find yourself in a situation of cleaning out a hoarders house make sure you are not in such a rush as to miss any potential hidden treasures.
+Hoarding is not uncommon, and stories like these are seen regularly.
+Most are not as sensational as the seven million recently found, but if you find yourself in a situation of cleaning out a hoarder’s house, then make sure you are not in such a rush as to miss any potential hidden treasures.

 About Allen Rowe

 I have been interested in coins since I was about the age of 10, and the coin bug was always been in my blood.
 After graduating from the University of Nevada Reno, I decided to follow my heart.
 In 1993, I formed and incorporated Northern Nevada Coin and Bullion, d/b/a as Northern Nevada Coin.
 After all these years I still look forward to going to work and especially which new coins I will get to see that day.
 Having handled nearly every coin that had been minted in the United States and many great foreign rarities, experience has taught me to appreciate every aspect of collecting and dealing in coins.

 Northern Nevada Coin specializes in all Carson City coins, all silver dollars, US gold coins from 1795-1933, rare or key date type coins, and high grade US coins.
 Coins we especially like to buy are Carson City coins, C and D mint gold, rare O and S mint issues in gold, high relief’s, territorial gold, and high-grade gold in all denominations.
 We also want to buy all major silver dollar errors.